solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ## 6. How much processing mastery do I need for processing?

-In other lifskills, more mastery is always better.
+In other lifeskills, more mastery is always better.
 That only applies to processing to some extent.
-Having higher processing mastery lets you process items at a faster rate.
-But you are still limited by weight.
-That means if your processing mastery is suffiently high, your character will run out of weight before you check back on your processing.
+Having higher processing mastery lets you process items at a faster rate but weight is still limiting factor.
+If your processing mastery is suffiently high, your character will run out of weight before you check back on your processing.
 Increasing processing mastery further won't change that.

-Also, processing mastery scales fairly linear and there are no major breakpoints.
+On top of that, processing mastery scales fairly linear and there are no major breakpoints.

-So here's my advice: Get your processing mastery to a point where you will barely run out of weight whenever you check back on your processing (on whateve recipe you commonly process).
+So here's my advice:
+**Get your processing mastery to a point where you will barely run out of weight whenever you check back on your processing (on whichever recipe you commonly process).**

 # Recipes, Proc Rates and Process Times